thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 </script>

-This time, we can see that the transformation from $u$ to $u'$ is equivalent to two steps: **(1) rotating**, just like previously done, ignoring the lengths of $v$'s, and then **(2) stretching** on each axis individually, according to the length of $ v_1, v_2, v_3 $.
+This time, we can see that the transformation from $u$ to $u'$ is equivalent to two steps: **(1) rotating**, just like previously done, ignoring the lengths of $v$'s, and then **(2) stretching** the space along each axis individually, according to the length of $ v_1, v_2, v_3 $.

 *That makes sense.
-Are you suggesting rotating and stretching are the two building blocks of all transformation done by dot-products?*
+Are you suggesting rotating and stretching are the two building blocks of all transformations done by dot-products, not just ortho(normal) ones?*

 That's a very quick jump ahead, but totally accurate :) In fact, rotation and stretching are not only two, but **the only two** building blocks.
 We'll soon see how this is the case, but first let's take it slow and enjoy ourselves some nice visualizations.
 This time, the set $ \\{ v_1, v_2, v_3 \\} $  is allowed to be neither "ortho" nor "normal" as you suggested: